sharukat/context-aware-qa-rag-agent/README.md

 ## Microservices
 ### 🧾 RAG Document Service
 This service powers document-based question answering using Retrieval-Augmented Generation (RAG).
-It employs the HyDE (Hypothetical Document Embeddings) technique to generate a hypothetical answer, which is then used to retrieve semantically relevant context from the vector database.
+The user question is used to retrieve semantically relevant context from the vector database.
 The retrieved context is passed to the LLM, which responds with a grounded answer, including source document references and page numbers.
 If the document lacks sufficient information, the service seamlessly falls back to the Web Search Service, ensuring the user still receives a reliable and informed response.

 ### 🌐 Web Search Service
 This service enables real-time web search via the chat interface.
 It uses a LangGraph React agent integrated with the Tavily Search API, allowing the LLM to search the web and retrieve relevant, citation-backed content.
 Responses are grounded in retrieved sources and include citations for transparency and trustworthiness.